gems-uff/db-mining/README.md

 }
 ```

+Now, if you just want to run the project using the analysis we made with the databases and the projects we selected, follow the steps below.
+But, if you want to run the project to create your own analysis, go to [Steps for creating your own analysis](#own-analysis).

-## Steps for running the Python and Jupyter scripts
+## Steps for running the application

+### Running the scripts

 1. Go into the project directory: